Blue Cat Audio - Software Made by Musicians for Musicians

 Introduction

-The plugin also provides advanced stereo features, with mid/side processing capability, multiple stereo linking options and the ability to choose on which channels to apply the effect.
+The plug-in also provides advanced stereo features, with mid/side processing capability, multiple stereo linking options and the ability to choose the channels affected by the processor.

 The package includes a mono and a stereo version for optimal CPU usage.